davidemiceli/chainode/README.md

 - Keep order of emitted blocks.

 ##### Chainode peers
-Chainode peers are simple chainode instances.
+Chainode peers are simple chainode instances that propose, receive, and validate new blocks.

 A chainode peer tasks are:
 - propose new transactions (generate and send new blocks to the Kafka peers).